 Featured photo: Some of our group with microcredit client Yareli and her daughter, in her bakery.
 Photo courtesy of Olivia Hayden.

-Whole Planet Foundation alleviates poverty in 17 cities in the United States and that supply Whole Foods Market stores with products.
+Whole Planet Foundation alleviates poverty in 17 cities in the United States and 75 additional countries that supply Whole Foods Market stores with products.
 In Miami, the Foundation supports our primary microfinance partner in the USA, Grameen America.
 Whole Planet Foundation has disbursed $6,000,000 to Grameen America to empower entrepreneurial women with financial mobility.

 In July 2019, twenty-eight Whole Planet Foundation advocates traveled to Miami to meet microcredit clients and witness the transformative power of microcredit as part of the Foundation’s Annual Domestic Impact Visit.
 Honored participants included Papyrus-Recycled Paper Greetings Customer Development Supervisor Andrea Goodman and Account Executive Kelsey Haig, PepsiCo Premium Natural Team (Naked Juice/KeVita) Senior Director Growth Channels Philip Coughlin and Sales Senior Manager Eric Henriksen, Danone North America, Sales Director – Natural Channel (So Delicious) Shawn Bradley with Joseph Jagellio, Lindsey Hamm, Cathy Coupland, Kelly Shea, Bill Sullivan, and Phil Prosia, Unilever Director Rebecca Peifer, Team Lead Drew Gostovich, Business Manager (Seventh Generation) John Fitzgerald, Sambazon Vice President-Natural Channel Ly Ung, The Republic of Tea Minister of Commerce Kristina Richens, Dr. Praeger’s Sensible Foods Associate Brand Manager Sophia Vitale and Danielle Praeger, Shoes for Crews Vice President of Sales Chris Hamilton and Strategic Account Manager Audra Murray, Grameen America Vice President of Development Mindee Barham, Development Manager Petra Nelson and Miami Branch Manager Vivian Diaz, Whole Foods Market Regional President Juan Nunez and Regional Store Support Associate Coordinator Jodi St. John, Whole Planet Foundation Senior Marketing & Outreach Program Manager Sandy Mariscal, Digital Fundraising Specialist Olivia Hayden, Americas Regional Director JP Kloninger and me.